ryansemple/EmailInput/README.md

 •I've included some tests, found in the "__tests__" folders.

+•You can test the emails from the following ([source](https://www.w3resource.com/javascript/form/email-validation.php)) and check that each email is invalid.
+Except for this email:
+"mysite123@gmail.b", which I decided to not set as invalid because although the "b" top level domain is invalid now it could be valid in the future.

 •I tried to keep the files small and focused to maximize readability.
 All files are less than 200 lines long with the exception of "site.scss" which is slightly longer.